renzon/poc-python-decorator/README.md

-Uses existing language     | Yes, function                    | No, Annotation was created Uses only Object Orient.   | No, functional programming       | Yes Unrestricted target        | Yes                              | No, need to define method, class, attribute Automatic Maaping          | Yes, but module must be imported | No, class scan needed Unrestricted params        | Yes                              | No, can't define var args and general classes Param keep code simple     | No, extra level of function      | Yes, only add attribute call Exec. independent of order | No                               | Yes Keep target integrety      | No, need fix with wraps          | Yes
+Uses existing language     | Yes, function                    | No, Annotation was created Uses only Object Orient.   | No, functional programming       | Yes Unrestricted target        | Yes                              | No, need to define method, class, attribute Automatic Mapping          | Yes, but module must be imported | No, class scan needed Unrestricted params        | Yes                              | No, can't define var args and general classes Unrestricted param types   | Yes                              | No, only primitives, Class, Enum or array of these types Param keep code simple     | No, extra level of function      | Yes, only add attribute call Exec. independent of order | No                               | Yes Keep target integrity      | No, need fix with wraps          | Yes
-## of methods/functions \* | 3                                | 10
+# of methods/functions \*  | 3                                | 10
 Lines of Code \*\*         | 40                               | 187

 \* Counted only for framework.
 Discarded Java Interfaces.

 \*\* Counted only for framework.
 Interfaces included

-The above the table is construct so "Yes" answer is positive and "No' negative.
+The above the table is construct so "Yes" answer means positive and "No" negative.
 So my personal conclusion is that Python Decorator is simpler than Java Annotation.
 Besides that, different opinions are very welcome ;)